What Really Happened to Jasper Taylor?

 Everett died in a plane crash about two months before Taylor turned 25.

-“When Toshe told Jasper about Hugh’s passing he was despondant and it really sent him into a downward spiral.
+“When Toshe told Jasper about Hugh’s passing, he was despondent, and it really sent him into a downward spiral.
 He left his apartment.
 He was living on the streets.
 Even Toshe didn’t see him for weeks at a time.
-I don’t think he was sober again until the night of his 25th birthday and then, well, it was only by accident.”
+I don’t think he was sober again until the night of his 25th birthday, and then, well, it was only by accident.”

 The Quarter-Cent